dobanisola-scottlogic/scenario-2-20250908-093933/README.md

 ### 1 - Configure Game Server Infrastructure

-In the deployment submodule there is a directory `hackathon-ai-game/deployment/cli-src`
+In the deployment submodule there is a directory `hackathon-ai-game/deployment/cli-src`.
+Navigate here and run an `npm install`.

 Run the following in a shell that will ask a series of questions that your answers will be used to setup the infrastructure:
 ```bash